Back pain: Spinal disc disease

 Spinal disc disease occurs when the nucleus pulposus, a gel-like material in the inner core of the vertebral disc, ruptures.
 Rupturing of the nucleus pulposus can lead to compression of nerve roots.
 Symptoms may be unilateral or bilateral, and correlate to the region of the spine affected.
 The most common region for spinal disk disease is at L4–L5 or L5–S1.
 The risk for lumbar disc disease is increased in overweight individuals because of the increased compressive force on the nucleus pulposus, and is twice as likely to occur in men.
 A 2002 study found that lifestyle factors such as night-shift work and lack of physical activity can also increase the risk of lumbar disc disease.

 Severe spinal-cord compression is considered a surgical emergency and requires decompression to preserve motor and sensory function.
-Cauda equina syndrome involves severe compression of the cauda equina and presents initially with pain followed by motor and sensory.
+Cauda equina syndrome involves severe compression of the cauda equina and presents initially with pain followed by motor and sensory dysfunction.
 Bladder incontinence is seen in later stages of cauda equina syndrome.